zogzog/cubicweb/doc/book/en/devweb/request.rst

 * `User and identification`:

-  * `user`, instance of `cubicweb.common.utils.User` corresponding to the authenticated user
+  * `user`, instance of `cubicweb.entities.authobjs.CWUser` corresponding to the authenticated user

 * `Session data handling`